Here’s a fall bucket list full of fun fall activities and autumn arts and crafts that kids from toddlers to teens are sure to LOVE!

 Fill your fall bucket list with all the full fall activities that YOU like the BEST!
 Here’s how:

 - Brainstorm your favorite things to do in the fall–don’t forget to include a few of the ideas above!

 - Write your fall bucket list down or type it up and print it out.

-- Share your fall activity list with your family, or classroom, and post it somewhere that everyone can see it.
+- Share your fall activity list with your family or classroom, and post it so everyone can see it.

-- Make the time to do each fall activity on your list together by putting each one into your seasonal household rhythms.
+- Make the time to do each fall activity on your list as a family by putting each one into your seasonal household rhythms.

 Remember, this is not a must-do list but a can-do list.
 If it’s not fun, don’t do it.
-Instead, choose the fall activities that you would like to do this autumn and ditch the rest!
+Instead, choose the fall activities you want to do this autumn and ditch the rest!